mykeels/inflow-export/README.md

 ## Disclaimer

-The above code does NOT make the author of this package, liable for any misdemeanour on your bank accounts, or inflow finance accounts.
+The author of this package is NOT liable for any misdemeanour on your bank accounts, or inflow finance accounts.

 Enjoy!